michaellenahan/using-composer-drupal-8-modules/README.md

 The pdf version was generated using [decktape](https://github.com/astefanutti/decktape).

-Please feel free to adapt and re-use these slides, they are freely licensed: see LICENSE.
+Please feel free to adapt and re-use these slides, see LICENSE.

 To get started, clone this repository and then open reveal.js/talk.html in your browser.